Search the site:

 In WordPress CMS, Pages and Posts are the two main “post types”.
 That means they were not created equal.
 Technically compared, WordPress posts vs pages differ in the following ways:

 1. Static vs Dynamic Content – By definition, pages are static one-off publications while posts are chronologically listed entries.
+Posts benefit in their SEO from time-to-time updates, bringing them back to relevance, as long as the content is updated to adhere to the proper SEO practices.

 2. Publication Date – The publication date is of utmost importance for WordPress posts and they are organized by it.
-But publication time does not matter for pages and is irrelevant to how pages are organized on the site.
+However, publication time does not matter for pages and is irrelevant to how pages are organized on the site.

 3. Site Navigation vs News Feeds – WordPress pages are usually included in the site menu while posts are streamed on the blog page and in an RSS feed.

 4. Taxonomy – Only posts have categories and tags, pages don’t.
+If you’re looking to write content that would benefit from simple or advanced taxonomy, pages would be the solution.

 5. Hierarchy – Only pages have a hierarchy – one page could be “a parent” to another, which shows up in the page URL (https://example.com/parent-page/child-page)